obfuscurity/arigato/README.md

 ### Examples

+Libratomize accepts a list of metric names passed to `STDIN`.

 In both of the examples below, we're filtering the results to *only* match `collectd` results, so the `node` argument doesn't need to be specified.
 The default collectd format passes the hostname in the 2nd (index value `1`) node of the metric string.

 **Note:** It may be necessary to migrate portions of your metric namespace at a time to ensure proper `source` identification.